 - Results notification

 Only successful candidates will be individually informed that they have passed the YPP examination.
 All remaining candidates will be informed through the Important Updates page that the examination process has been concluded.
-Please note that the time of notification may vary from one exam area to the next, depending on the number of examinees in each one.
+Please note that the time of notification may vary from one exam subject to the next, depending on the number of examinees in each one.